arinbasu/september_2021_presentations/mkdwn_slide.md

 class: center, top
 # Introduction

-.left[- This will make the text centred]
+.left[- This will make the text centred
-.left[- In the middle of the slide]
+- In the middle of the slide]

 ---